chipcullen/chipcullen_com/src/posts/front-end-developers-seamstresses-of-the-web.md

 What I'm getting at is that my role right now, that of a "front end developer", is one of craft.

-I tried to look at other industries, and thought of the fashion industry (yes, I watch Project Runway - bare with me).
+I tried to look at other industries, and thought of the fashion industry (yes, I watch Project Runway - bear with me).
 Front End Developers are essentially the seamstresses of the web industry.
 We take a design that someone else (UX, UI designers) has devised, using materials on hand (supplied by back-end developers), and we spin it into an actual artifact (garment :: web site).

 [As an aside, to me this answers the raging question of whether or not web designers should be able to code: should a fashion designer be able to sew?
 I think so.]